mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Write Back API

 These calls allow users to push data into the PostgreSQL database.
+This data will then be imported from Postgresql into Solr.

 ### api/v2/stories/put_tags (PUT)